［ 五 ］

 There was a worried sigh from the bed to her right.
 A petite girl was having trouble pinning up her hair.
 Her raven black tresses were thick and luscious, and her small fingers couldn’t quite get all the strands in place.

 Iseul studied her for a moment.
-Then she went back to combing her hair.
+Then she completely ignored her and went back to combing her own hair.
 All these girls, trying so hard.
 She’ll never get that complicated bun up in time.
 As if to prove her point, a loud gong boomed through the air, signaling the hour of nine.
 With one last look at her own appearance, Iseul stood up and made for the door.

 The girl next to her started to panic.
 Her eyes darted between the leaving girls and her mirror, and her fingers fumbled even clumsier.
 Her mouth opened as if to seek for help, but then closed as if she didn’t dare.

-Iseul reached the door and paused a moment.
+Just before she stepped outside, Iseul paused.
 She turned back, but didn’t take her hand off the door.

 “Just leave it down.
 We’re meeting the King’s concubine, not the King’s son.”